Are super apps the future for advertising?

 In South East Asia it seems people can't live without Go-Jek, a lifestyle super app that describes itself as “the portal to the internet for a mobile-first generation".

-Go-Jek provides more than 20 hyper-local services, from ride sharing to medicine delivery.
+Go-Jek provides more than 20 hyper-local services, from ride-sharing to medicine delivery.
 You can even order a massage at your desk.
-Its platform is used by one in two mobile phone users in Indonesia, its drivers cover 16.5m kilometers every day and its GoFood service alone processes $2bn a year in sales.
+Its platform is used by one in two mobile phone users in Indonesia, its drivers cover 16.5m kilometers every day and its GoFood service alone processes US$2 billion a year in sales.

-In Singapore, Grab offers a bundled transport, food delivery and payment service and describes itself as “your everyday, everything app".
-Super apps not only make everyday life more seamless, they provide jobs and opportunities for millions of people, knock down socio-economic barriers and are helping turn these countries into the super powers of the future.
+In Singapore, Grab offers a bundled transport, food delivery and payment service and describes itself as “your every day, everything app".
+Super apps not only make everyday life more seamless, but they also provide jobs and opportunities for millions of people, knock down socio-economic barriers and are helping turn these countries into the superpowers of the future.

 Rich pickings for advertisers

 For advertisers, super apps will be the next big battleground for advertising dollars with mobile expected to take a bigger share of the US$250 billion digital advertising industry.
 According to AppAnnie's annual State of Mobile report, 60% more apps will monetize through in-app purchases in 2019 and this will continue to grow next year.